-In 2025, the comparison between TCS vs Infosys is still highly relevant.
+In 2026, the comparison between TCS vs Infosys is still highly relevant.
 Both companies are leaders in IT services, working with clients across the globe.
 TCS is seen as stable and dependable, while Infosys is admired for its agility and focus on innovation.
-In this blog, we break down how these companies perform in key areas—like revenue, global reach, work culture, and strategy—so you can understand who leads the IT race in India.
+In this blog, we break down how these companies perform in key areas—like revenue, global reach, work culture, and strategy.

 TCS vs Infosys: Who’s Winning the IT Leadership Battle?

-Infosys, on the other hand, posted ₹40,925 crore in revenue, a faster year-on-year growth of 7.92%.
+Infosys reported revenue of ₹40,925 crore and net profit of ₹7,033 crore for Q4 FY25, as per exchange filings.
 But its net profit dropped by 11.75% to ₹7,033 crore.
-While Infosys is growing revenue quickly, TCS maintains better profit margins.
+While Infosys reported faster revenue growth, TCS reported higher profit levels during the same period.
 Both companies are handling global challenges but remain leading choices in IT services.

 TCS and Infosys Overview